Start your No Obligation Review:

 Once you are 55 years old, you can usually have up to 25% of your pension paid to you tax free.

-If you choose to move your pension into drawdown in stages, then you’ll receive your tax-free cash in stages too (up to 25% of the portion you move each time).
+If you wish to drawdown your pension in stages, then you’ll also receive your tax-free cash in stages too (up to 25% of the portion you move each time).

 Choosing Your Income